JacekPierzchlewski/melancholia/README.txt

 Arrays can be printed to a string variable or directly to a file.

+DOCUMENTATION:
+    Melancholia's documentation can be found in:   http://www.irfducs.org/melancholia

 EXAMPLES:
     It is really easy to use melancholia.
 For example os usage go to ./examples/ directory.

 INSTALLATION:
+    To install melancholia in your system please run in melancholia's root directory:
     $ python setup.py install

 AUTHOR: